 "The time employed in making these observations is supposed to be sidereal time, therefore, if a clock or watch be used which marks mean solar time, the interval between the observations must be corrected accordingly."
-This correction is made by
+This correction is made by adding to the difference of the observed times, the acceleration of the fixed stars for that interval, (Table IV,) which will convert that portion of mean into an equivalent portion of sidereal time; so that by means of this correction it will be indifferent whether the clock shows sidereal or mean time.

-"If, before or after the passage of the stars, the telescope be pointed to the horizon and compared with some object there, a meridian mark may be set up, which may be corrected from time to time by subsequent observations on various stars similarly situated, and when once correctly fixed, it will serve to verify both the meridional position of the instrument, and the adjust-
+" If, before or after the passage of the stars, the telescope be pointed to the horizon and compared with some object there, a meridian mark may be set up, which may be corrected from time to time by subsequent observations on various stars similarly situated, and when once correctly fixed, it will serve to verify both the meridional position of the instrument, and the adjustment of the collimation."

 Having, by means of the previous adjustments, made the line of collimation describe a great circle passing through the zenith of the place, and the north and south points of the horizon, the instrument will be in a fit state for making observations.
-We have said that the telescope contains five vertical and two horizontal wires, placed a short distance from each other; these last are intended to guide the observer in bringing the object to pass across the middle of the field, by moving the telescope until it appears between them: the centre vertical is the meridional wire, and the instant of a star's passing it will be the time of such star's being on the meridian; but as, in noting the time, it will not often happen that an exact second will be shown by the clock, when the star is bisected by the wire, but it will pass the wire in the interval between two successive seconds, the observer must, therefore, whilst watching the star, listen to the beats of his clock, and count the seconds as they elapse; he will then be able to notice the space passed over by the star in every second, and consequently its distance from the wire at the second before it arrives at, and the next second after it has passed it, and with a little practice he will be able to estimate the fraction of a second at which the star was on the wire, to be added to the previous second: thus, suppose the observer counted 4, 5, 6, 7, 8 seconds, whilst watching the passage of a star, which passed the wire between the 7th and 8th, at which times it appeared equally distant on each side of it, the time of the transit would then be 7°,5; but if it appeared more distant on one side than the other, it would be 7,3, or 7,7, &c., according to its apparent relative distance from the wire.
+We have said that the telescope contains five vertical and two horizontal wires, placed a short distance from each other; these last are intended to guide the observer in bringing the object to pass across the middle of the field, by moving the telescope until it appears between them: the centre vertical is the meridional wire, and the instant of a star's passing it will be the time of such star's being on the meridian; but as, in noting the time, it will not often happen that an exact second will be shown by the clock, when the star is bisected by the wire, but it will pass the wire in the interval between two successive seconds, the observer must, therefore. whilst watching the star, listen to the beats of his clock, and count the seconds as they elapse; he will then be able to notice the space passed over by the star in every second, and consequently its distance from the wire at the second before it arrives at, and the next second after it has passed it, and with a little practice he will be able to estimate the fraction of a second at which the star was on the wire, to be added to the previous second: thus, suppose the observer counted 4, 5, 6, 7, 8 seconds, whilst watching the passage of a star, which passed the wire between the 7th and Sth, at which times it appeared equally distant on each side of it, the time of the transit would then be 7^s, 5; but if it appeared more distant on one side than the other, it would be 7^s, 3 or 7^s, 7, &c. according to its apparent relative distance from the wire.